 After all, you might want your customer service team to be able to see invoices, for example, but not edit or create them.
 Or you might what your sales team to be able to view how particular tickets are going, but they shouldn’t be able to involve themselves in the discussion…at least not without asking anyway.

 These kinds of user access, security, and permissions issues can make combine sales and support into a single CRM system challenging.
-I can see why people have an impulse to use separate systems rather than deal with all this security malarkey.
+But we think it’s a price worth paying!

 Let us take you on a tour